 Carbon Pricing in California

-Our efforts were rewarded last year when the State EPA appointed a panel of experts to study the best strategy to allocate the revenue.
-This panel, called the Economic and Allocation Advisory Committee (EAAC), released a report in that recommended that the largest share – roughly 75% of allowance value – should be returned to California households.
+A panel of experts, called the Economic and Allocation Advisory Committee (EAAC), released a report in 2010 that recommended that the largest share of auction revenues– roughly 75% of allowance value – should be returned to California households.
 According to EAAC figures, this dividend translates to $388 in 2012 for a family of four, rising to $1,036 by 2020, adding a total of $7,004 to family incomes over the 8 year period.
-If we can succeed in having lawmakers incorporate this recommendation in the final legislation it will be a huge victory for California’s economy and the environment!

 The California Air Resources Board (ARB) approved the draft rulemaking for Cap & Trade on December 16, 2010 and the law is supposed to be implemented in 2012.
 The Regulation to Implement the California Cap and Trade Program included a mention of dividends, but ARB chose not to decide on how revenue generated by the law will be used, leaving that for the state legislature to decide.